AFM-SPM/TopoStats/docs/advanced/classes.md

 TopoStats uses its own [Pydantic Data Classes][pydantic_data_classes] to store the original data, configuration settings and derived datasets.
 These are described in detail in the API.
-Using Pydantic means that data validation, checking that an attribute which is meant to be an integer is an integer, or that a Numpy arrays attribute is a Numpy array, is done automatically.
-This makes code development much easier.
-This page gives an overview of the classes and their attributes and details how to go about adding classes and all of the additional changes that are required.
+Using Pydantic means that data validation, checking that an attribute which is meant to be an integer is an integer, or that an attribute that is meant to be a Numpy array actually is, is done automatically.
+This makes code development much easier as the automated validation avoids errors that can arise when passing data of the wrong "type" into dataclasses that is inherent in dynamically typed languages such as Python.

+This page aims to...

+- Give an overview of the classes and their attributes.
+- Details how to go about adding classes and all of the additional changes that are required.
+- How to load `.topostats` files and reconstruct the classes.

 ## Class Overview